AmalChandru/numpy-recipes/README.md

 # Numpy exercises

-1)https://github.com/rougier/numpy-100 a set of classic problems and its solution by Nicolas P. Rougier.
+1) https://github.com/rougier/numpy-100 a set of classic problems and its solution by Nicolas P. Rougier.
+2) https://www.machinelearningplus.com/python/101-numpy-exercises-python/ 101 numpy problems for machine learning